EnEmerson/my-online-resume/README.md

 	* I mowed and trimmed lawns at my father's lawncare business.
 It is a family owned business and was originally created to give myself and my brothers a way to earn our own money.
 Over time, it's evolved into a thriving small business with over 200 customers.

 2. **Cinemark Movies 8 (Feb.
 2014 \- Aug.
 2018)**
-	* I worked as an Usher and Cashier at Movies 8, ensuring customers' movie\-going experience at the theater was always of high quality.
-Duties included, but were not limited to: Selling and taking tickets, guiding customers to their auditorium, cleaning messes, sweeping theaters, and selling concessions/snacks.
+	* I worked as an Usher and Cashier at Movies 8, ensuring customers' movie-going experience at the theater was always of high quality.
+Duties included: Selling and taking tickets, guiding customers to their auditorium, cleaning messes, sweeping theaters, and selling concessions/snacks.

 3. **Fun 2 Learn Code (Jun.
 2018 \- Aug.
 2018)**
 	* I worked as an instructor and camp leader at Fun 2 Learn Code, where kids would come for week\-long camps to learn about computer programming, game design, and engineering.

+4. **Texas State CIS & QMST Dept. (Sep.
+2018 \- May.
+2019)**
+	* I currently work as an Undergraduate Instructional Assistant at Texas State University.
+I help manage a computer lab and tutor students for the CIS & QMST department when they come in for help.
+I assist fellow students with various topics like: Microsoft Office applications, C# programming, and SQL database problems.

 ---

 ## Education:

 1. **Stony Point High School (2012 \- 2016)**
 	* I graduated Summa Cum Laude from Stony Point in Round Rock, TX with a GPA of 4.0.
-I received various awards for academic achievement including: Top of Class in Earth and Space Science, A Honor Roll, and Perfect Attendance.
-I ran Cross\-Country for 2 years and was on the Varsity Bowling team all 4 years, with an average of 165 and a high game of 274. **Go Tigers!**
+I received various awards for academic achievement including: Top of Class in Earth and Space Science, ‘A’ Honor Roll, and Perfect Attendance.
+I ran Cross-Country for 2 years and was on the Varsity Bowling team all 4 years, with an average of 165 and a high game of 274. **Go Tigers!**

 2. **Texas State University (2016 \- 2020)**
 	* I am currently completing my C.I.S. degree at Texas State University in the McCoy Business College.
-I participate in 2 clubs on campus: the Men's Ultimate Disc team the Young Conservatives of Texas. **Eat 'em up Cats!**
+I am member of 3 clubs on campus: Association of Information Technology Professionals (AITP), Men's Ultimate Disc, and the Young Conservatives of Texas (YCT). **Eat 'em up Cats!**

 ---